Stocks (Options, Splits, Traders)

 Question: How do I figure the cost basis when the shares I'm selling were purchased at various times and at different prices?

 The basis of stocks or bonds you own generally is the purchase price plus the costs of purchase, such as commissions and recording or transfer fees.
-If you acquired these securities other than by purchase, your basis is usually determined by fair market value or the previous owner’s adjusted basis.
-When selling securities, you should be able to identify the specific shares to be sold.
+When selling securities, you should be able to identify the specific shares you are selling.

 If you can identify which shares of stock you sold, your basis generally is: